Skip to main content

 • For fans of the original Deus Ex Machina, this sequel provides a nostalgic experience with modernized visuals and audio.

-• The gameplay is almost non-existent, requiring little to no interaction from the player, making it feel more like a music video than a game.
+• The gameplay is almost non-existent, requiring little to no interaction, making it feel more like a music video than a traditional game.

-• Many players found the graphics and controls to be subpar, leading to a frustrating experience with unclear objectives.
+• Many players found the graphics and controls to be poor, with significant design flaws that detract from the experience.

 • music